bioperl/bioperl.github.io/howtos/BlastPlus.md

 );
 ```

 Other collections (e.g., [Bio::SeqIO](http://www.bioperl.org/wiki/Module:Bio::SeqIO)) are valid.
-If a certain type does not work, please submit an [enhancement request](http://bugzilla.bioperl.org).
+If a certain type does not work, please open a new [issue](https://github.com/bioperl/bioperl-live/issues).

 To create temporary databases, leave out the `-db_name`, e.g.